¼cupjalapeno, finely chopped, plus 8 slices for garnishpickled or fresh

 Add flour, salt, baking powder, baking soda and sugar to a large bowl.
 Stir to combine well.

 Cut chilled butter into small cubes and add to the dry ingredients.
-Use your fingers (or a pastry cutter/blender) to work the butter into the dry ingredients until the butter is pea sized.
+Use your fingers (or a pastry cutter or fork) to work the butter into the dry ingredients until the butter is pea sized.
 It's okay if some larger chunks remain.

 Add the jalapeno pepper and cheese.
 Toss to make sure everything is well combined.